-During 2016, and the first quarter of 2017, the \$75 million loan was written down by \$58 million due to the Company's share of net losses of Archer reducing the receivable.
+During 2016, and the first quarter of 2017, the \$75 million loan was written down by \$58 million due to the offset of the Company's share of net losses of Archer.
 The Company's accounting policy once it's investment in the common stock of an investee has reached \$nil is to apply the equity method to other investments in the investees securities, loans and or advances based on seniority and liquidity.
 The Company's share and equity method losses or gains is determined based on the change in the Company's claim on net assets of the investee.
 Archer's net losses and other comprehensive income were therefore applied to the Company's loan to Archer at its invested ownership of 39.72% for 2016 and an average position of 31.89% for the first quarter of 2017.
-The outstanding book value of the loan as at March 31, 2017 was \$17 million.